Ah yes, Game Formalism.

 You: Weather system?

 Me: You betcha!
-Climate change is the game of… ummm… sky!
+Climate change is the game of… ummm… winning the sky!

 Climate change houses the game of politics, a system you interact with unironically because you can make a difference.
-This system inside of systems is like a nesting doll nested within another game… of games.
+This idea of systems inside of systems is like a nesting game nested within another game… of games.
 The Game of Thrones is literaturely nested, like a dragon-bird, in the climate change game.

 Make sure you win!